 A significant part of our banking litigation has involved consumer class actions and consumer fraud claims.
 We defended one bank client in a putative class action involving the charging of late fees on automobile leases and other alleged practices.
 We obtained summary judgment dismissing a class action that had been asserted against one bank client that challenged the bank's collateral protection insurance program.
 Among the class actions that we have defended in the past are matters involving New Jersey's Secondary Mortgage Loan Act and the Federal Truth in Lending Act.

-Our New Jerseu bankruptcy and creditors' rights lawyers have traditionally represented creditors in bankruptcy and work-out situations, and that trend has continued as the firm's financing practice has rapidly expanded.
+Our New Jersey bankruptcy and creditors' rights lawyers have traditionally represented creditors in bankruptcy and work-out situations, and that trend has continued as the Firm's financing practice has rapidly expanded.
 We have also represented trustees in Chapter 11 and Chapter 7 proceedings under the Bankruptcy Code, as well as numerous creditors' committees in Chapter 11 and SIPA proceedings.
 A particular specialty is the representation of corporate trustees in bankruptcy proceedings.
-The firm has played a significant role in several well-known national bankruptcy proceedings involving corporate trustees, including FPA Medical Management (Indenture Trustee and Co-Chair of the creditors' committee), Eastern Air Lines, Inc. (Indenture Trustees), New Valley Corp., a/k/a Western Union (Indenture Trustee), and Hillsborough Holdings, Inc. (Indenture Trustees).
+The Firm has played a significant role in several well-known national bankruptcy proceedings involving corporate trustees, including FPA Medical Management (Indenture Trustee and Co-Chair of the creditors' committee), Eastern Air Lines, Inc. (Indenture Trustees), New Valley Corp., a/k/a Western Union (Indenture Trustee), and Hillsborough Holdings, Inc. (Indenture Trustees).